Cazaly ~ Second Generation

 Magdalene's burial 16 Apr 1764 at Christ Church Spitalfields, her abode Wheeler Street, age 23 (ref Ancestry London Bap Marr & Bur).

-William married (2) 4 July 1765 at Spitalfields, Christ Church with St Mary and St Stephen, Stepney, London to Anne Louise DUCHEMIN (the marriage rec and IGI have Anne (or Ann) Lucy which was presumably a short form of her name).
+William married (2) 4 July 1765 at Spitalfields, Christ Church with St Mary and St Stephen, Stepney, London to Anne Louise DUCHEMIN (the marriage rec and FS have Anne (or Ann) Lucy which was presumably a short form of her name).
 The record states that "William Cazaly of this Parish Widower & Ann Lucy Duchemin of the same Spinster were married in this Church by Licence this fourth Day of July in the year 1765 by me W.S.
 Done Curate.
 This marriage was solemnized between us William Cazaly Anne Lucy Duchemin in the presence of I Le Mary, Abram.
 Dupree."
 There is also a record of a Marriage Bond in Ancestry.

 She was born c1744 according to her death in 1823 aged 79 (see French records).
 See LEVESQUE tree, page 5, for her possible descent.